-As for Aurifil, I use this white to do all my piecing and sometimes I quilt using them too, but I rather use So fine to do so as I bought So Fine threads in the larger cones, and boy, threads do get used up pretty quick when you free motion quilt like a lot!
+As for Aurifil, I use this white to do all my piecing and sometimes I quilt using them too, but I rather use So fine to do so all.
+I buy So Fine threads in the larger cones, and boy, threads do get used up pretty quick when you free motion quilt like a lot!

 I go through a cone of So Fine threads for every 2-3 quilts depending on how heavy they are quilted.
 Generally out of 3 of my quilts, 1 of them is heavily quilted.
 I do love free motion quilting.

 Well, if you do have issues with threads breaking, try and switch the thread.
 It might just be the solution!

 Apart from threads, needles do play a role in easing the thread flow as you move fast and about while free motion quilting.

 I found that the larger-eyed needles are much better for free motion quilting reducing the tension and the friction of the threads.

 I personally love and only use this needle or this one for my piecing and quilting.
 While it is not necessary for piecing, it is the only needle I buy these days, and it does well for both application, so why not.

 3. Uneven stitch length

 Now, this one my friend is a very common problem when you are not yet in the ripe stage of your practice.
 Yup, this problem will surely improve with a lot of practice.
 Again it is the balance of your foot pedal pressing and your hand movement.
 However, there are a couple of things that might just ease up your free motion quilting movement skill and minimize the uneven stitches problem.

 i) Free Motion Quilting glove